THE BIG QUESTION IS WHETHER YOU ARE GOING TO BE ABLE TO SAY A HEARTY YES TO YOUR ADVENTURE. -Joseph Campbell

 Q: What do I get when I buy a puppy from Magical Goldens?

-A high quality bred English Cream Golden Retriever or Standard Goldendoodle with capabilities of becoming a therapy dog, service dog, show dog, or loyal family companion.
+A well bred AKC Golden Retriever puppy that has been raised using Jeanette Forey's Advanced Empowered Breeder service dog curriculum with capabilities of becoming a therapy dog, service dog, show dog, or loyal family companion.

-A puppy packet containing the puppy's registration application, microchip registration (if applicable), vaccination and worming schedule.
+A puppy packet containing the puppy's vet check report, registration application, microchip registration (if applicable), vaccination and deworming schedule.

 A starter bag of puppy food.